2jungeuni/astar-real-road-network/README.md

 ### :memo: Problem formulation
 This algorithm generates a path considering three metrics.
 - Street length (meters): There are pre-calculated street lengths from [1].
 The heuristic function for distance metric uses Haversine distance.
 - Travel time (seconds): It is calculated by dividing the distance by the speed limit from [3]; see [4] for more details.
+The heuristic function for this uses Haversine distance divided by New York City's maximum speed limit.
-- Carbon emission (g/m): It can be estimated based on elevation, speed, and acceleration as driving from the equation in [2]. <ins>The algorithm assumes all vehicles drive at the speed limit (i.e., a=0).</ins>
+- Carbon emission (g/m): It can be estimated based on elevation, speed, and acceleration as driving from the equation in [2]. <ins>The algorithm assumes all vehicles drive at the speed limit (i.e., a=0).</ins> The heuristic function for this is simply the minimum emissions.
 $$f_t = \beta_1 \cos\theta + \beta_2 v \sin\theta + \beta_3 v^2 + \beta_4 a + \beta_5 \frac{a}{v} + \beta_6 \frac{1}{v} + \beta_7$$
 $$E_{CO_2} = 2.32 \times f_t$$
 ### :envelope: Python modules